rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 with jq language without installing anything.

 The syntax of jq has similarities with JSON syntax.
-The very simplest thing one can do in jq is pretty printing the input:
+The very simplest thing one can do in jq is pretty printing the input for readability (this can be turned off with `--compact-output` or `-c`):

 ```
 $ echo '{"x": 1, "y": 2}' | jq '.'